arshappleid/Health_Data_Statistics/README.md

-# Group 29 - Analysis of Medical Cost , to predict insurance prices .
+Analysis of Medical Cost , to predict insurance prices .

 ## Milestones